 Whether you are arranging a conference, seminar, presentation, workshop or small meeting, we offer custom tailored meeting rooms and conference venues that cater to large and small groups.
 Our modern and newly appointed multifunctional Meeting Point facilities include 5 rooms that can be transformed into 13 meeting and conference venue concepts, including our 150/1615 sqm/sqft Tesla Conference Hall, ideal for conferences and workshops of up to 120 people.
 The rooms are appointed with high-speed wireless Internet access and state-of-the-art audio and visual equipment.

 All rooms are air-conditioned and sound-proofed, situated on the same level with separate entrances.
 Features: Free Wi-Fi, LCD projectors, projection screens, flat touchscreens, conference equipment, conference sound system with wireless microphone, flip charts, natural light in 3 meeting rooms, mini-bars, coffee and tea making facilities, break and buffet menu choices, PressReader (6000+ newspapers and magazines).

-BUSINESS CENTRE Admiral Hotel’s Business Centre offers 24 hours print, scan, copy and fax services avaliable at the Front Office and an Internet corner.
+BUSINESS CENTRE Admiral Hotel’s Business Centre offers 24 hours print, scan, copy and fax services available at the Front Office and an Internet corner.